jiahaoli57/FinOL/README.md

 adjust portfolios according to market changes.
 In the past, OLPS research relied on a general database called ``OLPS`` containing price relatives data of financial assets across different markets.
-However, with the widespread adoption of data-driven technologies like machine learning in finance, ``OLPS`` can no longer meet the needs of OLPS research because due to the lack of support for complex data types, high-dimensional feature spaces, and multi-source data fusion.
+However, with the widespread adoption of data-driven technologies like machine learning in finance, ``OLPS`` can no longer meet the needs of OLPS research because due to the lack of support for high-dimensional feature spaces.
 To solve this problem, we propose ``FinOL``, an open finance platform for advancing research in data-driven OLPS. ``FinOL`` expands and enriches the previous ``OLPS`` database, containing 9 benchmark financial datasets from 1962 to present across global markets.
 To promote fair comparisons, we evaluate a large number of past classic OLPS methods on ``FinOL``, providing